Gardening after a total hip or knee replacement – professional advice from physiotherapy

 Having a new hip or knee doesn’t mean that you have to give up on your garden.
-If you take the following advice from the Physiotherapy Team at Practice Plus Group Hospital, Emersons Green, both you and your garden will thrive.
+If you take the following advice from our physiotherapy team, both you and your garden will thrive.

 A cane can improve your balance walking across the yard or through the garden.
 In addition, modifying body mechanics can reduce the workload on your new joint – so, when carrying heavy loads such as plants and potting soil, keep them close to your body.
 Use the ‘unoperated’ leg to apply pressure on a spade or shovel to reduce the stress on the operated side.